cmcproject/recipe-app-api3/README.md

 1.add dependencies
 Dockerfile: jpeg-dev

-STATIC VS MEDIA
+# STATIC VS MEDIA

-Gather all static files:
+- files not generated py Python code (Images, CSS, JavaScript, Icons)
+- 2 types:
+MEDIA - uploaded at runtime (e.g.: user uploads) STATIC - generated on build

-python manage.py collectstatic
+python manage.py collectstatic - Gather all static files

 ### Deployment
 docker build . -> use this when there is not docker-compose, only Dockerfile